5.2. Setting up analog feedback

 - The Jrk scales the raw feedback value using the scaling settings from the “Feedback” tab in order to compute the “Scaled feedback” value, which is also a number between 0 and 4095.
 Raw feedback values above the “Maximum” feedback value get mapped to a “Scaled feedback” value of 4095 (if the feedback direction is not inverted) or 0 (if the feedback direction is inverted.
 Raw feedback values below the “Minimum” feedback value get mapped to a “Scaled feedback” value of 0 (if the feedback direction is not inverted) or 4095 (if the feedback direction is inverted).

-- The Jrk’s PID algorithm calculates the “Scaled Feedback” minus the “Target” (which is called the Error), multiplies it by the proportional coefficient, then multiplies by −1, and assigns that value to the “Duty cycle target” variable.
+- The Jrk’s PID algorithm calculates the “Scaled Feedback” minus the “Target” (which is called the Error), multiplies it by the proportional coefficient, then multiplies by −1, and assigns that value to the “Duty cycle target” variable (assuming the derivative and integral coefficients are zero).
 A “Duty cycle target” of −600 represents full speed reverse while a “Duty cycle target” of 600 represents full speed forward, but the target can be outside of this range.
 A proportional coefficient of 1 means that the “Target” and “Scaled feedback” have to differ by 600 counts before the Jrk will drive the motor at full speed.